AscendLab

 Introduction

 A useful password generator is not just a random string button.
 Different systems require different rules: minimum length, uppercase letters, numbers, symbols, or characters that avoid confusion in a support call.
-The practical goal is to create a strong enough password for the account and store it safely afterward.
+The practical goal is to create a strong enough password for the account, avoid ambiguous characters when handoff matters, and store it safely afterward.

 The Password Generator helps create passwords with configurable length and character sets.
 Processing is handled in the browser for this tool based on the current public implementation.
 Avoid using generated credentials in sensitive production systems unless your security process allows it and you have reviewed the implementation.